stefansundin/aws/cli/README.md

 Handy awscli aliases:
+- federate: Assume a role and create a sign-in link to the AWS console.
 - cf-validate: Validate a CloudFormation template.
 - cf-diff: Diff a stack against a template file.
 - cf-dump: Download info about a stack (useful to "backup" a stack along with its parameters before you delete it).